aldrinm/recipes-korny-info/about.md

 I have a shiny new Instant Pot pressure cooker - these recipes are generally specific to the IP, but probably can be used on any pressure cooker.

+#### toddler
+Well, we follow baby-led weaning, so in theory everything is toddler friendly.
+But I'm tagging with 'toddler' anything that is especially popular (or has been at some stage)

 ## Technical

 You can find the source code on Github at <https://github.com/kornysietsma/recipes-korny-info>